LCAV/pyroomacoustics/notes.md

 * Set default time threshold in ray tracing to -1 so that it is only based on energy
 * Add back t0 in the simulation
+* Fix documentation
+* Change the `absorption` to `energy_absorption` in materials to make it clear that this not the same parameter as the one in room

 ## Test wether the ray tracing follows Sabine